-- prepares for meeting agendas and schedule - arranges panel meetings and workshops - takes meeting minutes and publishes them online on time - acts as a first point of contact for panel issues and refers inquiries or information to relevant council staff.
+- prepares meeting agendas and schedule of meetings - arranges panel meetings and workshops - takes meeting minutes and publishes them online in a timely manner - acts as a first point of contact for panel issues and refers inquiries or information to relevant council staff.

-16. Review
+15. Review

-The form and functioning of the panel may be reviewed prior to or after, the end of the panel's term in 2022.
+The form and functioning of the panel may be reviewed prior to or after, the end of the year 2025.

-Appendix A: Code of Conduct for members appointed to Advisory Panels
+Appendix A: Code of Conduct for Members Appointed to Advisory Panels